-- employees who are called up for military service
+- employees who are appointed for military service

 - employees raising a child under 3 years old

-A fixed-term employment contract ends when the agreed term expires, however, the following rules on notice period and severance payment apply:
+A fixed-term employment contract ends when the agreed term expires.
+The following rules on notice period and severance payment apply:

-Notice period – If employment lasted for more than a year, notice period of 5 business days applies; if employment lasted longer than 3 years, notice period of 10 business days apply.
+Notice period: If the employment lasted for more than a year, a notice period of five business days applies.
+If the employment lasted longer than three years, a notice period of 10 business days applies.

-Severance payment – 1 average monthly salary should be paid if employment relations lasted for more than 2 years.
+Severance payment: One average monthly salary should be paid if employment relations lasted for more than two years.

 During the notice period, the employer must grant the employee paid time off from work to look for a new job.

-The notice period for a fixed-term contract if employment lasted for more than a year is 5 business days applies.
-If employment lasted longer than 3 years, the notice period is 10 business days.
+The notice period for a fixed-term contract, if the employment lasted for more than a year, is five business days.
+If the employment lasted longer than three years, the notice period is 10 business days.

 Redundancy / Severance Pay

-Upon ordinary dismissal, the dismissed employee is entitled to a severance pay of 2 average monthly salaries.
-If the employment relationship lasted less than a year, the dismissed employee has to be paid 1/2 of his/her average monthly salary (see above).
-Additionally, the dismissed employee may receive a severance pay from the State Social Insurance Fund Board (SODRA), with the amount depending on his/her seniority.
+Upon ordinary dismissal, the dismissed employee is entitled to a severance pay of two average monthly salaries.
+If the employment relationship lasted less than a year, the dismissed employee must be paid half of his or her average monthly salary.
+Additionally, the dismissed employee may receive a severance pay from the State Social Insurance Fund Board (SODRA), with the amount depending on his or her seniority.

-In case of termination of the employment contract upon employer’s will, the dismissed employee has to be paid a severance pay of at least 6 times the average monthly salary.
+In the case of termination of the employment contract upon the employer’s will, the dismissed employee must be paid a severance pay of at least six times the average monthly salary.

 Fixed Term Contracts

-The maximum total duration of consecutive fixed-term contracts concluded with the same employee to carry out a different job function cannot exceed 5 years
+The maximum total duration of consecutive fixed-term contracts concluded with the same employee carrying out a different job function cannot exceed five years

-Fixed-term contracts for jobs of a permanent nature may not account for >20% of employment contracts entered into by the employer.
+Fixed-term contracts for jobs of a permanent nature may not account for more than 20% of employment contracts entered into by the employer.
 A fixed-term contract is deemed to be for an indefinite term if employment continues beyond the contract end date or beyond the specific task being completed.

-The employer must inform employees working under Fixed-Term Contracts about vacancies and ensure that they have the same opportunities for permanent employment.
+The employer must inform employees working under fixed-term contracts about vacancies and ensure they have the same opportunities for permanent employment.

 Tax and Social Security